Sunshine Day Camp COVID-19 Updates

 Sunshine Day Camp has developed a comprehensive COVID-19 Plan of Operation that is designed to keep the children and our staff safe and healthy!
 We are fully compliant with regulations required by the Department of Social Services (regulates licensed childcare programs), CDC, and LA County Health Department.

-The COVID-19 Pandemic has required schools across the nation to make significant modifications to classroom schedules.
-For now, all schools have adopted a remote learning schedule.
-Sunshine Day Camp has adapted the program so that we can support the remote learning experience, and provided daily childcare.
-If you are need care for your child, and remote learning support, WE ARE HERE TO HELP!
+The COVID-19 Pandemic required schools across the nation to make significant modifications to classroom schedules.
+Currently all the schools we service in Santa Clarita will return to in-person, full day instruction, beginning Monday, April 19, 2021.
+If the school schedules are modified again, Sunshine Day Camp will adapted the program so that we can support remote learning experience, and provided daily childcare.
+No matter what happens with school schedules, WE ARE HERE TO HELP!

 Sunshine Day Camp has always been focused on maintaining a balance of being safe and fun.
 While there are many new requirements designed to help reduce the spread of the Coronavirus, we have been working diligently on creative ways we can have FUN.
 Things may look different due to the pandemic, but that doesn’t mean we can’t make the most of it!